New US-led patrols in Persian Gulf raise stakes with Iran

 One of the immediate dangers is in the response to Iran itself.
 During the Somali piracy crisis of the 2000s, the rush of navies to the region saw fishermen wrongly targeted for attack in at least one incident, said Salvatore R. Mercogliano, a former merchant mariner and associate professor of history at North Carolina's Campbell University.

-While the Strait of Hormuz is just 33-kilometers (21-miles) wide at its narrowest point, there is a lot of surrounding area to cover for such a force.
+Adding additional forces, especially those that may not respond to a single command and exercise different rules of engagement, could raise the risks of a conflict, Mercogliano said.
 Trying to run convoys of ships through the areas also would slow down traffic and delay shipments.
-Meanwhile, the small fast boats of Iran's Guard easily can be missed among the fishermen and traditional dhow ships moving through the busy waters.
+Meanwhile, the Guard's small fast boats easily can be missed among the fishermen and traditional dhow ships moving through the busy waters.

-"It's very easy to get lured one way or another and miss something," Mercogliano said.
+"It is a very difficult area to track any traffic just due to the huge amount of numbers in that area," Mercogliano said.
+"If you only have a few ships on patrol, a few air assets, a few drone assets, it's very easy to get lured one way or another and miss something."

 Meanwhile, U.S. authorities warn that ships in the region have reported "spoofed bridge-to-bridge communications from unknown entities falsely claiming to be U.S. or coalition warships."
 Ships also have reported interference with their GPS systems, according to the U.S. Transportation Department's Maritime Administration.
 That could see ships accidentally enter Iranian territorial waters and offer a pretense for its forces to board.